 Articles 11, 12, 13 and 17 request funding for four (4) existing Capital Reserve Funds with each purpose specified.
-Money voted will add to what has already been set aside in these savings accounts.
-The funds accrue over time and are used to offset the cost of larger capital purchases when needed.
+Money voted will add to what has already been set aside.
+These funds accrue over time and are then used to offset the cost of larger capital purchases when needed.
 Saving money in Capital Reserve Funds helps to balance the tax rate by reducing the impact of one-time large expenditures.